 Enlisting external expertise through remote troubleshooting has been critical in recent times.
 One of the underlying strengths of remote monitoring is its ability to allow immediate and proactive responses, focusing on reducing equipment downtime and improving efficiency.

-Although off-site, Biora can provide remote support with in-house service technicians and engineering team.
+Although off-site, Biora can provide remote support with in-house service technicians and the engineering team.
 Help is available to assist personnel without the cost of sending a team to the site to identify issues, saving money in the long run, and providing peace of mind.